Preview: Duke at North Carolina

-North Carolina and No. 6 Duke have had to wait an extra week for their ACC showdown as inclement weather postponed the originally scheduled meeting on Feb.
-12, but both teams went 2-0 in the meantime and carry that momentum into Thursday’s showdown at North Carolina.
-The Tar Heels will try to run their record to 4-0 against teams that opened the season ranked in the top four of the USA Today Top 25 Coaches Poll, as they’ve already knocked off No. 5 Louisville, No. 14 Michigan State and No. 16 Kentucky.
-A win likely would get North Carolina back into the Top 25 and, more importantly, keep it in the top four in the conference standings.
+North Carolina will try to run its record to 4-0 against the teams that opened the season ranked in the top four of the USA Today Top 25 Coaches Poll, hosting No. 9 Duke in a pivotal ACC game Wednesday.
+The Tar Heels have already knocked off No. 8 Louisville, No. 10 Michigan State and No. 13 Kentucky, but will need another win against a ranked opponent for a chance to get back into the Top 25.
+More importantly, a victory for North Carolina would bring the Tar Heels closer to the top four in the conference standings.

-North Carolina has won seven in a row - the first five by double digits - to get back into the thick of the ACC race.
-Duke had its own five-game winning streak in conference play interrupted by a loss to top-ranked Syracuse on Feb.
-1, but the Blue Devils have since reeled off four straight victories.
-Duke freshman Jabari Parker is averaging 22.2 points during the latest winning streak to boost his scoring average to 19.2.
+North Carolina has won five in a row - all by double digits - to get back into the thick of the ACC race.
+Duke had its own five-game winning streak in ACC play interrupted by a loss to top-ranked Syracuse on Feb.
+1, but the Blue Devils have reeled off back-to-back wins against Wake Forest and Boston College.
+Jabari Parker is coming off career highs in points (29) and rebounds (16) against Boston College.

 TV: 9 p.m.
 ET, ESPN

-ABOUT DUKE (19-5, 8-3 ACC): Rodney Hood has been a nice compliment to Parker, but the 6-8 forward has hit his first rut of the season, shooting 14-of-45 from the floor in the last four games and failing to surpass his current scoring average of 16.2 points in the last six contests.
-Expect the Mississippi native to be extra focused for his first meeting with the Tar Heels.
-The other sophomore forward for Duke, Amile Jefferson, is up to 66.1 percent shooting this season after making 9-of-12 shots in the last three games.
+ABOUT DUKE (19-5, 8-3 ACC): Rodney Hood loses a lot of attention to Parker, but the 6-8 sophomore forward might by the Blue Devils’ most consistent player.
+He’s coming off back-to-back games scoring in single digits for the first time this season, so look for the Mississippi native to be extra focused for his first game against the Tar Heels.
+The other sophomore forward for Duke, 6-9 Amile Jefferson, is up to 66 percent shooting from the floor this season after making all three of his attempts Saturday.

-ABOUT NORTH CAROLINA (16-7, 6-4): James Michael McAdoo likely will get the task of trying to guard Hood or Jefferson at the outset.
-McAdoo wasn’t having any trouble with his offensive game for a while, reaching double figures in scoring in 17 straight contests before going scoreless in Monday’s win over Florida State.
-McAdoo has lost three of his four career meetings with Duke, including both games on his home court, so look for a top-notch effort from the 6-9 forward.
+ABOUT NORTH CAROLINA (16-7, 6-4): James Michael McAdoo will likely get the task of trying to guard Hood or Jefferson at the outset.
+McAdoo hasn’t had any trouble with his offensive game in a while, reaching double figures in scoring the last 16 games.
+McAdoo has lost three out of four in his career against Duke, including both games on his home floor, so look for a top-notch effort from the 6-9 junior forward.

-1. Duke entered Wednesday second in the nation in 3-point shooting percentage at 41.6.
+1. A win for the Blue Devils would give them at least 20 for the 18th consecutive season.

-2. North Carolina G Marcus Paige leads the ACC in free-throw shooting at 89.4 percent, though the Tar Heels are last as a team at 66.2.
+2. Duke entered Tuesday tied with Cleveland State for the nation’s top 3-point shooting percentage at 42.

-3. The Tar Heels will be playing their third of four games in an eight-day span.
+3. North Carolina G Marcus Paige leads the ACC in free throw shooting at 90.5 percent.

 PREDICTION: North Carolina 72, Duke 70